 Conclusion: What size kite do I need?

 The size of kite you need depends on your weight, the wind speed, your board, and some other factors.
-With the size chart and Calculator, you can find the right kite size for you.
+With the size chart and Calculator, you can find the right kite size for you with the kite calculator.
 Most kite surfers have more than 1 kite for different condition.
 Want to know what size kite should i buy for kitesurfing?

 Do you have another question about the kite sizes?
 Please let us know.
 Ask a question in the comments or on our social channels.